b-a-b-e/SerialExhaustiveSearch/README.md

 Experiment structure
 ---
 - instructions
-- practice trial x 24
+- practice trial x 5
-- main trial x 144
+- main trial x 30

 Trial structure
 ---
 - presentation of sequence stimuli (display each digit for 1.2s)
-- presentaiton of test digit (either present or absent) (after 2s delay)
+- presentation of test digit (either present or absent) (after 3.45s delay)
 - record response

-Response
+Response keys
 ---
-'d' = probe digit in sequence

-'k' = probe digit not in sequence
+keys 'f' and 'j' are mapped randomly onto responses 'present' and 'absent' in the beginning of each experiment

 Data recorded
 ---